-So you have a great website and you’ve put a lot of effort into optimising its content.
+So, you have a great website and you’ve put a lot of effort into content optimisation.
 Maybe this already pays off with a higher ranking on the Search Engine Result Page.
-But somehow your website traffic didn’t increase.
-In this blog article, we will provide 7 tips on optimizing your page titles, also known as title tags, to attract more visitors.
+But somehow your website traffic doesn’t increase.
+In this blog article, we will provide 7 tips on optimising your page titles, also known as title tags, to attract more visitors.

 First of all, it is good to know where you can find the page title, also called title tag or even SEO title.
 We prefer to call it the title tag and it is part of the HTML code of your website pages.
 This means it isn’t directly visible on your website, although most browsers will show your title tag in the browser tab.